 Since then, the physical plant has improved greatly.
 The latest milestone is the opening of the newly renovated Teel Academic Center, featuring a two-story library, the Centennial Rotunda whose interior walls are inscribed with the name of every Severn graduate from the first 100 years, and the Graw Innovation Center where students can explore, design, and experiment with ideas and concepts.

 Immediately adjacent is Creeden Hall which houses Severn’s Upper School program.
-The building, named for former Headmaster Bill Creeden and his wife Debbie—a long-time math teacher—features a three-story Foucault pendulum, science labs and prep rooms, a greenhouse, a tiered lecture hall, classrooms, two computer labs, and greatly-needed student space.
+The building, named for Headmaster Bill Creeden and his wife Debbie—a long-time math teacher—features a three-story Foucault pendulum, science labs and prep rooms, a greenhouse, a tiered lecture hall, classrooms, two computer labs, and greatly-needed student space.

 The Robert E. McCleary Student Center includes Price Auditorium, Bauer Dining Hall, Carpenter Lecture Hall, Upper School art rooms, a photography lab, recording studio, dance studio, computer labs, art studios, and general classrooms.